 Christian Zionism is a political and theological ideology that uses Christian texts to support the modern nation-state of Israel out of the belief that Israel has a cosmic purpose to bring about the “End Times” which will culminate in the second coming of Jesus and the end of the world.

 Christian Zionist theology holds that Israel must gather all the Jews of the world, enlarge its territory, destroy Muslim holy places, and ethnically cleanse “the holy land” of all non-Jews.
 About one-third of evangelical Christians in the United States believe that support for such actions from Israel will help hasten the desired end of the world.
-Christian Zionism is a far-right ideology that the majority of Christians do not subscribe to and find to be heresy.
+While most theologians consider it heresy, many Christians hold this far-right ideology without realizing it.

 What is CUFI?